 What Are Bed Bugs?

 Bed bugs are small, brownish bugs that survive off the blood of animals and humans.
-No matter your level of hygiene or where you live, bed bugs can unexpectedly tag-along on luggage, clothing, or furniture and enter your home.
-When you have an infestation, you are likely to wake up with bites.
-Oftentimes, these bites will turn into itchy welts.
-It is important to not mistake these bites for mosquito bites.
+No matter your level of hygiene or where you live, bed bugs can unexpectedly tag along on luggage, clothing, or furniture and enter your home.
+When you have an infestation, you will likely wake up with bites.
+Often, these bites will turn into itchy welts.
+It is important not to mistake these bites for mosquito bites.

 Signs of a Bed Bug Infestation

-If you are not sure whether or not you have a bedbug infestation, the are a few clues you can look for:
+If you are not sure whether or not you have a bedbug infestation, there are a few clues you can look for:

-- A musty odor that that bed bugs emit from their sweat glands
+- A musty odor that bed bugs emit from their sweat glands

 - Spots left by bed bug excrement, feces, egg shells, etc.